malach-it/developers.boruta/docs/implicit-grant.md

 * **Use of Access Token**: The client includes the access token in the Authorization header of HTTP requests to the resource server.

-**Result**
+**Step result**

 The resource server validates the access token and, if valid, serves the request.
 The client accesses protected resources by including the access token in the HTTP header like so:

 ```